cloudblue/connect-eaas-core/docs/tutorials/webapp/test_api.md

     -H 'Authorization: <replace with your API key>'
 ```

-And you should receive a JSON similar to the following:
+As a result, you should receive JSON data similar to the following snippet:

 ``` json
 [